Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 ```

 This indicates your extension sucessfully connected to the API, registered your extension and called the `apiVersion()` function to retrieve and print the version of the API the SP API server supports.

+*Troubleshooting:* If your extension is failing to connect & register, check the pendant logs (e.g. pendant.log) for information.

 ## Adding a User Interface